 It’s not all bad though, because when Will and Leah stumbled upon The Blacksmiths in Clayworth what they found was a blank canvas that could be transformed just the way they wanted.
 You see, what the Blacksmith may lack in Yorkshire-ness, it more than makes up for in splendour.

-• Pan fried Seabass at The Blacksmiths Clayworth
+• Perfect for family time at The Blacksmiths Clayworth

 You only have to see the outside to know this place is going to be good.
 Externally it’s perfectly finished without a paint chip in sight, the wooden doors have been fantastically crafted and complement the building beautifully.
 On entrance you’re met with an array of trendy yet traditional seating, which has been brought to life with vibrant colours that somehow feels traditional, and then your attention is taken by the most amazing central staircase and brick feature that leads to a stunning private dining room that immediately wets your appetite for something like a long-awaited family Sunday lunch get-together.